chrissix666/Jellyfin-Random-Button/README.md

 ---

-## 📜 License
+## License

-MIT — free to use, modify, share.
+MIT — free to use, modify, and share.

 ---

-## 💡 Further attempts were made
+## Notes and Limitations

-- Tried generalization without library IDs → unsuccessful
+- Attempts to generalize behavior without library IDs were unsuccessful
-- Tried to avoid locking between Movie/Series/Home View → partial success
+- Avoiding cross-locking between Movie, Series, and Home views had partial success
-- Experimented with sub-shuffle buttons for Series, Seasons, Collections → tricky UI restrictions
+- Sub-shuffle buttons for Series, Seasons, or Collections were limited by UI constraints
-- Tag, Genre, Actor shuffling → global only, no per-library limit
+- Tag, genre, and actor shuffling is global only and not limited per library

-Published with hope that someone can improve Auto Mode and shuffle logic.
-Limited time and coding knowledge, lots of ChatGPT help.
+Published with the hope that others may further improve Auto Mode and shuffle logic.

----

-## 🔥 Auto Mode Bottom Reminder ⚡🎲✨

-**Auto Mode = AUTOMODE = autoMode!**
-- Double-click the icon to start
-- Manual shuffling possible anytime
-- Timer resets on manual interaction
-- Stops on playback, double-click, or reload
-- Continuous fun, continuous random browsing 🎯⚡🎲🔥